tiaL-ops/sentimentAnalysis/README.md

      - **TF (Term Frequency)**: Counts how often a word appears in a document.
      - **IDF (Inverse Document Frequency)**: Measures how rare a word is across the entire corpus.
    - TF-IDF improves upon BoW by giving more weight to less frequent, but important words, and downweights very common words.
-### 7. Neural Network from Scratch (Day 7):
+### 7. **Neural Network from Scratch (Day 7)**:
    - Built a simple neural network with an input layer, one hidden layer (using ReLU activation), and an output layer (using sigmoid activation for binary classification).
-    - Forward Propagation: Passed input data through the network and applied activations.
+    - **Forward Propagation**: Passed input data through the network and applied activations.
-    - Binary Cross-Entropy Loss: Used this loss function to measure prediction error between predicted probabilities and actual labels.
+    - **Binary Cross-Entropy Loss** : Used this loss function to measure prediction error between predicted probabilities and actual labels.
-    - Backpropagation: Calculated gradients to update weights and biases by determining the contribution of each parameter to the error.
+    - **Backpropagation**: Calculated gradients to update weights and biases by determining the contribution of each parameter to the error.
-    - Gradient Descent: Optimized the network by adjusting weights and biases based on the learning rate.
+    - **Gradient Descent**: Optimized the network by adjusting weights and biases based on the learning rate.

----
+### 8. **Reccurent Neural Network(RNN) from Scratch (Day 8)**:
+- **Purpose**: RNNs (Recurrent Neural Networks) are designed to process sequential data, capturing context and relationships across elements (like words in a sentence) by maintaining a "memory" of previous inputs.
+- **Hidden State**: As each element in the sequence is processed, the RNN updates its hidden state, which retains information about prior inputs, allowing it to "remember" context as it moves through the sequence.
+- **Weights**: The RNN uses two primary weight matrices, Wx (input-to-hidden) and Wh (hidden-to-hidden), to update the hidden state.
+These weights help integrate the new input with past information.
+- **Output**: After processing each element, the final hidden state acts as a summary of the entire sequence.
+In applications like sentiment analysis, this final state is typically passed through a dense layer to predict a label (e.g., positive or negative sentiment).
+- **Backpropagation Through Time (BPTT)**: RNNs are trained using BPTT, which computes gradients across time steps.
+However, RNNs can encounter challenges like vanishing/exploding gradients, especially on long sequences, which may require additional techniques like gradient clipping or using more advanced RNN variants (e.g., LSTM or GRU).